Dan Lauby

-Daniel Lauby (sometimes referred to as Dan Lauby Snr; born March 6, 1960) is an American professional darts player who played in the Professional Darts Corporation (PDC) events.
+Daniel Lauby (sometimes referred to as Dan Lauby Snr; born March 6, 1960) is an American former professional darts player who played in Professional Darts Corporation (PDC) events.
 His son Danny Lauby Jr. is also a professional darts player.

 Career

 Lauby played in four PDC World Darts Championships between 1999 and 2004, although he never won a game.

 Lauby He made his debut of the 1999 World Matchplay, losing to Jamie Harvey of Scotland 5–10 in the last 32.